itsaaditya96/Python/README.md

 c.
 Students “John” is also interested in elective course mentioned above.
 Print the updated tuple including electives
 d.
 Check whether Student “John” is allowed to change his course from “Software Engg” to “Computer Networks”.
 If yes, print the updated course list else mention the reason for the same.

 Summary of this assignment: In this assignment, you have learnt the implementation of Tuple operations for given business scenario.

-Infosys Limited Assignments for Programming in Python
+## Lists - Assignments

 ### Assignment 30: Accessing Elements from Lists - Demo